liamross/psiagram/packages/psiagram-plugin-mouse-events/README.md

 # Psiagram Plugin Mouse Handler

-An npm package to access the Psiagram Plugin Mouse Handler.
+An npm package to allow selection and drag-n-drop functionality in the Psiagram diagramming framework.

 For documentation, see the [Documentation Site](https://www.psiagram.org/).